gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 * Upon completing a scene, you recover up to half of your maximum pixels.
 * At the GM's discretion, if they deem it fun and fitting for their character and the story. **DON'T BE STINGY ABOUT GIVING AWAY PIXELS.**

-### Adventure Game special rules
+### Special rules of Adventure Games

 Adventure Games sometimes have their own logic, and all the following rules attempt to reflect that.

 #### Object Permanence